feedhenry-staff/fh-dev-proxy/README.md

 All are welcome.
 This is pretty simply put together at present and is a bit of a black box design rather than an extension of a FeedHenry Express application.
 It also doesn't inspect headers etc. as by design it requires as little modification to your application codebase as possible.
-If it moves towards a headers inspection style _Option #2_ above via _request.defaults_ might become the standard way of using this instead of the hosts, or combination of both.
+A _node-evil-dns_ type setup could also be useful for remapping DNS lookups during local development to point to the proxy server running on the FeedHenry platform.

 It may be required that a proxy can perform requests to multiple target hosts rather than a single configured one as is the current situation, but for